Installation

 If you are on Windows, you may not have openssl.
 You can use the Windows Subsystem for Linux (WSL), Git Bash, or an alternative tool like CryptoTool's OpenSSL to generate the secret.

 Also, I know nothing about Windows these days.
 I've never used WSL, Git Bash, or Docker on Windows.
-Unfortunately, I won't be able to assist with troubleshooting any issues that may arise.
+Maybe you do have openssl.
+Unfortunately, I won't be able to assist with troubleshooting any issues that may arise if you're on Windows.

 This also means I've not tested any of this on Windows.